What the “Silicon Slopes” is and Why it Matters to Utah Workers

 The Silicon Slopes tech hub is the main driver of this growth and, judging by its latest tech summit, it shows no signs of slowing down.
 If you’re looking to land a tech job in the Silicon Slopes area (or anywhere else in Utah), Empire Resume can help.

-Resumes today are changing rapidly and Empire Resume knows all the ways to get your resume in front of a hiring manager.
+Resumes today are changing rapidly and Empire Resume knows all the ways to get your professional resume in front of a hiring manager.
 Empire Resume’s tailored resume writing service will optimize your resume for Applicant Tracking Systems (ATS) that companies use today.

-Call Empire Resume at 801-690-4085 to get a started on creating a professional resume to help you get the technology job that you deserve.
+Contact us today to get a started on creating a professional resume to help you get the technology job that you deserve.

 Maria Gold is a Content Manager/Writer for Empire Resume.
 She is dedicated to helping educate and motivate people with the latest career articles and job search advice.
 Her interests range from writing to programming and design.
 She is also passionate about innovation, entrepreneurship, and technology.